saikale/Navigate/README.md

-I am uploading the colab notebook and Power BI Dashboard here.
+I have uploaded the colab notebook and Power BI Dashboard here.

 It consists of Supermarket Analysis based on various attributes.